-The SWMS must be kept and be available for inspection until at least the high risk construction work is completed.
+The SWMS must be kept and made available to any person engaged to carry out the high risk construction work and for inspection under the WHS Act until the high risk construction work to which it relates is completed or for at least 2 years following the occurrence of a notifiable incident.

 Where a SWMS is revised, all versions should be kept.